patrickgold/simpi/README.md

 # simpi
 A tool for simulating WiringPi projects on Windows and GNU/Linux.

-*NOTE: this project is currently in alpha version and therefore bugs may happen!*
+*NOTE: this project is currently in alpha version and therefore not stable!*

 ## SimPi Broker